leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 - [https://github.com/leanprover/lean4/tree/master/src/Std](https://github.com/leanprover/lean4/tree/master/src/Std)

-You can see the contents of these directories and files using github's browser interface.
+You can see the contents of these directories and files using GitHub's browser interface.
 If you have installed Lean on your own computer, you can find the library in the ``lean`` folder, and explore it with your file manager.
 Comment headers at the top of each file provide